• Discounts and special offers

 “Don’t worry about getting it right,” Peterson said.
 “Just get it down for 15 minutes.”

 Peterson says American teenagers who participated in this “Future Authoring” program before they went to college saw incredible results.
-Grade point averages (GPA) were 35% higher and dropout rates plummeted to 50% lower than the national average.
-Having a goal in mind seemed crucial to unlocking how young Americans could visualize a future that includes a solid education.
+He claims grade point averages were 35% higher and dropout rates plummeted to 50% lower than the national average.

 “Our school system was set up to produce mindless, obedient workers,” Peterson went on.
 “We haven’t updated our notion of what schools are for 140 years!”

-“Daydream, like when you were a kid,” he said.
+“Daydream, like when you were a kid,” Peterson said.
 “You want to bind that with a little intelligent rationality … within the realm of possibility.”

 Amy Legate-Wolfe is an experienced personal finance writer and journalist.
 She has a Bachelor of Arts in History from the University of Toronto, a Freelance Writing Certificate in Journalism from the University of Toronto Schools, and a Master of Arts in Journalism from Western University.
 Amy has worked for Huffington Post, CTVNews.ca, CBC, Motley Fool Canada, and Financial Post.
 She is skilled at analyzing trends and creating content for digital and print platforms.
 In her free time, Amy enjoys reading and watching British dramas on BritBox.
 She is a mother and dog-mom to a Wheaten Terrier.